 |TROUT BECK by Nancy Price; summer 1933, an aerial comic dream-epic

-Lost in an industrial maze, my memories hopelessly out of date, I resign myself to be bound to the Wheel...
+Lost in an industrial maze, my memories hopelessly outdated, I resign myself to the Wheel...

 |WINGS by Nancy Price; 1948, two bird-people dreams, one psychic

-I have a long chat with two talking songbirds.
+I have a long chat with two songbirds.
 Next I'm a parrot, living in rainforest.
-And then the mail comes...
+Then the mail comes...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books